harshvardhaniimi/personal-website/content/project/2023-04-09-gpt-chatbot/index.md

 ------------------------------------------------------------------------

-*ChatGPT and Gandhi's advice were used in writing this post.*
+*ChatGPT and Gandhi's advices were used in writing this post.*